daveWid/cactus/README.md

 Cactus loads relationship using the lazy method by default.
 Eagerly loaded relationships are loaded in a way to avoid the N+1 select problem.

+## Building Queries

+You can build queries for custom methods in your model anyway you want.
+Cactus does come bundled with [Peyote](https://github.com/daveWid/Peyote) if you would like to build your queries in an object oriented way.

-## Framework Drivers
+## Framework Adapters

-Instead of needed to rely on the PDO class, Cactus also comes bundled with drivers for the different php frameworks.
+Instead of needed to rely on the PDO class, Cactus also comes bundled with adapters for the different php frameworks.

 ### Kohana

-Cactus has a driver and entity for the [Kohana](http://www.kohanaframework.org) framework.
+Cactus has a adapter and entity for the [Kohana](http://www.kohanaframework.org) framework.

-To use the driver, you will need to activate the database module and set your database configuration as you normally would.
-Your driver classes will then need to extend `\Cactus\Kohana\Driver` instead of `\Cactus\PDO\Driver`.
-The Kohana driver uses the query builder classes to create queries.
+To use the adapter, you will need to activate the database module and set your database configuration as you normally would.
+The adapter you will set will then need to be `\Cactus\Adapter\Kohana` instead of `\Cactus\Adapter\PDO`.

-To use the Kohana based entity class your entities will need to extend `\Cactus\Kohana\Entity`.
+To use the Kohana based entity class your entities will need to extend `\Cactus\Entity\Kohana`.
 The Kohana entity class adds in validation and error messages that are based on the built-in Validation library.

-### Creating Your Own Driver
+### Creating Your Own Adapter

-If you don't see drivers for your favorite framework, feel free to fork this repo and add them in.
-The only requirement for a driver is that it extends `\Cactus\Driver` and implements all of the methods in `\Cactus\DriverInterface`.
+If you don't see an adapter for your favorite framework, feel free to fork this repo and add it in.
+The only requirement for a adapter is that it implements `\Cactus\Adapter`.

 ## API